Embodying Rhythm’s Marimba, Rhythm and Music Summercamp with David Alderdice and Arlyn Alderdice – July 15th through July 20th, 2018

 The camp fee (see below) includes simple mainly vegetarian meals, but participants should plan to bring supplemental food and snacks.
 Please let us know about any food allergies or special dietary requirements.
 Breakfast will likely be oatmeal, fruit, and hard-boiled eggs.
 Lunch will be sandwiches or wraps.
 Dinner will be simple one or two pot meals with salad and popcorn for snacks.
 We will provide the meal plan by request or after registration for your planning purposes.

 There will be dormitory style sleeping arrangements inside the lodge.
-A couple couches or air mattresses might be available and there are a three private bed rooms that can be rented, but most camp participants should plan on sleeping on the floor in the cabin or in a tent right outside the cabin.
+A couple couches or air mattresses might be available and there are four private bedrooms that can be rented, but most camp participants should plan on sleeping on the floor in the cabin or in a tent near the cabin.
 We would love to have all camp participants spend the night at camp for a fuller immersive experience, but if any camp participants really need to go home to sleep, please be back (or have them back) at camp by 8:30am every morning and they can be picked up at 9:00pm each evening.
 If you have special requests for a different time-frame schedule or scenario, we are happy to work with you but please talk to us about as far in advance as possible.

 There is a land line telephone on the property so camp participants can call home to check in with their families or businesses.

-We will go on a group hike up Bald Mountain, or a sit by the high mountain reservoir, on one of the days which is an easy 3-4 mile round trip class 1 trail hike that David, and Arlyn have hiked numerous times with their little one.
+We are planning a group hike up Bald Mountain, or a sit by the high mountain reservoir, on one of the days, which is an easy 3-4 mile round trip, class 1 trail hike that David, and Arlyn have hiked numerous times with their little one.
 This hike will be open to parents and families as well.

 Camp Fee Information

-$600 camp fee for new-to-Embodying Rhythm students – this fee includes interviews with David and Arlyn Alderdice as well as a person to person or video lesson. $200 deposit due upon registration.
+New-to-Embodying-Rhythm-students – $495 camp fee – this fee includes an interview with David or Arlyn Alderdice as well as a person to person or video lesson.
+Personal recommendation/references required. $200 deposit due upon registration.

 add-ons / optional fees

-$100 additional for shared room (one or two available)
+$60 additional each for shared room (one or two available)

 Please add 3% if you would like to pay via paypal.